laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-dcbor.md

 further processing).

-dCBOR-based applications MUST NOT accept numbers that have not been reduced as specified in this section, except maybe when there has been an explicit request to make the unreduced numbers available for their diagnostic value.
+dCBOR-based applications MUST NOT accept numbers that have not been reduced as specified in this section, except maybe by making the unreduced numbers available for their diagnostic value when there has been an explicit request to do so.
 This is similar to a checking flag mentioned in Section 5.1 (API Considerations) of {{-det}} being set by default.

 # Implementation Status
 {:removeinrfc}